Alice Guy-Blaché: Early life and education

-In 1865, Alice's father, Émile Guy, an owner of a bookstore and publishing company in Santiago, Chile and Valparaíso, Chile, married Marie Clotilde Franceline Aubert.
+In 1865, Guy's father, Émile Guy, an owner of a bookstore and publishing company in Santiago, Chile and Valparaíso, Chile, married Marie Clotilde Franceline Aubert.
 The couple returned to Santiago after the wedding in Paris.
-In early 1873, Marie and Émile lived in Santiago, with Alice's four siblings.
+In early 1873, Marie and Émile lived in Santiago, with Alice's four siblings; during her early years, her father's bookstore had give her the passion for storytelling.

-There was a devastating smallpox epidemic in Chile in 1872 and 1873. Émile and Marie Guy brought all four of their children back to Paris, where Alice was born.
+There was a devastating smallpox epidemic in Chile in 1872 and 1873. Émile and Marie Guy brought all four of their children to Paris, where Alice was born.
 In her autobiography, Alice refers to this as her mother's attempt to make sure "her fifth child should be truly French".
 Her father returned to Chile soon after her birth, and her mother followed a few months later.
-Alice was entrusted to her grandmother in Carouge, Switzerland.
-At the age of three or four, Alice's mother returned from Chile and took Alice back to South America.
+Alice was left in the care of her grandmother in Carouge, Switzerland.
+When Alice was three or four, her mother took her to South America.

+At the age of six, Guy was taken back to France by her father to attend the Faithful Companions of Jesus boarding school.
+It was sometimes referred to as Sacred Heart after it was relocated to France- The Sacred Heart is associated with the Jesuits who were banned in Switzerland, whereas The Faithful Companions of Jesus was a separate order.
+The school where Alice Guy lived was in Veyrier-sous-Saleve in France.
+The building still exists 100 meters from the Swiss border, but had only been running for two years when Alice arrived.
+Her sisters were already there.
+The mother superior, Emilie Guers, a native of Geneva, expelled from her own country on short notice, regularly told the story of her expulsion.
+Alice heard the story repeatedly and mentioned it in her memoirs.
+Alice called the Mother Superior "a very great lady who wanted to make us strong, accomplished women."

-At the age of six, Alice was taken back to France by her father to attend school at Veyrier known as the Faithful Companions of Jesus on the French side of the Swiss border in Veyrier, France.
-Alice and her sister Louise were moved to a convent in Ferney a few years later and then brought back to Paris.
+Alice's older brother died on 16 May 1880 at age 13.
+Guy and her sister Louise were moved to a convent in Ferney a few years later and then brought back to Paris.

-Alice's father died on 5 January 1891 of unknown causes.
-Following his death, Alice's mother got a job with Mutualité maternelle which was founded on 20 May 1891.
-Alice's mother was unable to keep that job and thereafter Alice trained as a typist and stenographer, a new field at the time, to support herself and her mother.
+Guy's father died on 5 January 1891 of unknown causes.
+Following his death, Guy's mother got a job with Mutualité maternelle which was founded on 20 May 1891.
+Her mother was unable to keep that job and thereafter Guy trained as a typist and stenographer, a new field at the time, to support herself and her mother.
 She landed her first stenography-typist job at a varnish factory.
 In March 1894, she began working at the 'Comptoir général de la photographie' owned by Félix-Max Richard.
 Léon Gaumont later took over and headed the company.